tupl-tufts/rdl/README.md

 RDL also includes a few other useful methods:

 * `rdl_alias(new_name, old_name)` tells RDL that method `new_name` is an alias for method `old_name`, and therefore they should have the same contracts and types.
-This method is only needed when adding contracts and types to method that already have been aliased; it's not needed if the method is aliased after the contract or type has been added.
+This method is only needed when adding contracts and types to method that have already been aliased; it's not needed if the method is aliased after the contract or type has been added.

 * `o.type_cast(t)` returns a new object that delegates all methods to `o` but that will be treated by RDL as if it had type `t`.
 For example, `x = "a".type_cast('nil')` will make RDL treat `x` as if it had type `nil`, even though it's a `String`.

 * `nowrap`, if called at the top-level of a class, tells RDL to record contracts and types for methods in that class but *not* enforce them.
-This is mostly used for the core and standard libraries, which have trustworthy behavior hence the overhead of enforcing types and contracts on them is likely not worth it.
+This is mostly used for the core and standard libraries, which have trustworthy behavior hence enforcing their types and contracts is not worth the overhead.

 ## Raw Contracts and Types